korewireless/Microvisor-Demo-Weather-Device/README.md

   -d "Value=<YOUR_OW_API_KEY" | jq
 ```

 This will upload the API key as a key-value pair.
 The pair’s key is `secret-ow-api-key`.
+If you change this value, make sure to change the value of the `#define API_KEY_SECRET_NAME` in `openweather.h`.

 The application uses this key to retrieve the API key from the cloud and hold it in RAM.

+It is left as an exercise for the reader to update the application to load the device’s latitude and longitude using this method rather than local enviroment variables.

 ## Build the Deploy the Application